 This simple Spanish hummus recipe takes a tried and true classic to new heights.
-By adding toasted pine nuts, smoked Spanish paprika, sea salt flakes, and extra virgin olive oil you will have a delicious and impressive hummus to serve for any event.
+By adding toasted pine nuts, smoked Spanish paprika, sea salt flakes, and extra virgin olive oil, you will have a delicious and impressive hummus to serve for any event.

-My Spanish hummus recipe is made quite traditionally (though I do use a healthy pinch of cumin, as it's a flavor that reminds me of southern Spain!).
+When hummus became popular in Spain, it was soon being served on every tapas bar menu, often with a Spanish twist.
+My recipe is quite traditional, although I add cumin, as it's a flavor that reminds me of southern Spain!
 It is super creamy, just garlicky enough, and smooth as can be (thanks in large part to my powerful blender).

+So what makes my recipe "Spanish"?
 The toppings, of course!
 I have topped my version with a delicious and simple combination: toasted pine nuts, extra virgin olive oil, smoked Spanish pimentón de La Vera (paprika), and sea salt flakes (such as Maldon salt).

 - Tahini: There are plenty of people who omit tahini in hummus, but for me it is an essential ingredient.
 That said, if you can't find tahini or can't eat it for some reason, this would be a delicious garbanzo bean dip without it!